 Summer is the season for barbecues and most units get a work-out over the Christmas and New Year holiday period.
 But is there too much of a good thing?
-Even the most die-hard outdoor cooking fan can get tired of the same old foods and set-up, so in the interests of taking your barbecue repertoire from boring to brilliant, we asked Andrea Mead from Heatlie Barbecues to share her tips on how to reinvigorate your barbecuing for the New Year.
+Even the most die-hard outdoor cooking fan can get tired of the same old foods and set-up, so in the interests of taking your barbecue repertoire from boring to brilliant, we asked Andrea Mead from Heatlie Barbecues to share her tips on how to reinvigorate your barbecuing experience for the New Year.

-Give it some love and attention – how many times have you geared up for a barbecue and discovered at the last minute that your unit hasn’t been cleaned after the last time you used it.
+How many times have you geared up for a barbecue and discovered at the last minute that your unit hasn’t been cleaned after the last time you used it.
 Get into the habit of cleaning your barbie after use – your unit will stay looking good longer and will transform an onerous task into a quick, five-minute job.
 Scrape the hotplate immediately after use.
 If it’s particularly messy lift out the hotplate once cooled and give it a quick blast with a pressure cleaner.
 Remove and empty the fat container and you’re good to go again.

-Upgrade to a new model – did your BBQ just make it through Christmas?
+Did your BBQ just make it through Christmas?
 Were there flames coming out causing a dragon-like effect and charring your veggies to a crisp?
 If so you might want to consider investing in a new unit.
 It pays in the long run to choose a good quality, Australian-made unit with steel hotplates, ribbon burner, an optional roasting hood and flame failure safety device.
 Consider also whether you need LPG or Natural Gas, particularly if the new barbecue is for installation in a new kitchen as Natural Gas connections need to be done at the construction stage.

-Whole Butterflied spiced chicken
+Whole Butterflied Spiced Chicken

 - 1 whole chicken, butterflied